pnp/powershell/documentation/Add-PnPTenantSequenceSite.md

 ## DESCRIPTION

-Allows to add a existing tenant sequence site object to a tenant template.
+Allows to add an existing tenant sequence site object to a tenant template.

 ## EXAMPLES